reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

     ![](./media2/lab06img17.png)

-1. In the EXPLORER pane, to open the Program.cs file, click **Program.cs**.
+1. In the EXPLORER pane, click on **Program.cs**.

     ![](./media2/lab06img2v2.png)

 1. Locate the variables used to assign the connections strings.
+Update the variable assignments with the connection strings that you saved earlier in the lab.
+Be sure to replace the placeholder values with the Connection String for the corresponding IoT device.

     ![](./media2/lab06img5v2.png)

-1. Update the variable assignments with the connection strings that you saved earlier in the lab.
-Be sure to replace the placeholder values with the Connection String for the corresponding IoT device.

 1. On the **File** menu, click **Save**.